-FR 216 Exploring the Text
+FR 216 Exploring the Text (3.00 cr.)

-Prerequisite: FR 201.
+Prerequisite: FR 201 or FR 202.
 Enhances students' ability to read and comprehend a variety of texts in French.
 Development of reading strategies enabling students to move beyond word-and-sentence level decoding skills to the core of textual assertions and their implications.
 Strategies include deriving meaning from content, recognizing rhetorical conventions, and interacting with the text based on reader background knowledge.
 All texts are authentic and include advertisements, popular theater, songs, film scripts, political speeches, comics, myths and legends, and "classical" literary selections (short stories, poetry, and plays).
 Other readings based on student interests and major fields.